AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 ## Enabling automatic protection of new documents {#enabling-automatic-protection-of-new-documents}

-The administrator can enable the ability to automatically protect any document that a user saves.
+The administrator can enable the ability to protect any document automatically that a user saves.
 The Administrator configures the Auto-apply policy feature in the installation program for Document Security Extension for Microsoft Office.

-If Auto-apply Policy is enabled, all documents that the user saves are protected with the default policy.
+If the Auto-apply policy is enabled, all documents that the user saves are protected with the default policy.
 This action applies in these situations:

 * When a user creates a new document, edits, and saves it.
 * When a user opens an unprotected document, edits, and saves it.

-For information about configuring Auto-apply policy, see [Configure an automatic application of default policy](installing-configuring-aemdsext.md#p-configuring-automatic-application-of-a-default-policy-p).
+For information about configuring the Auto-apply policy, see [Configure an automatic application of the default policy](installing-configuring-aemdsext.md#p-configuring-automatic-application-of-a-default-policy-p).

 ## Enable ribbon-less user interface {#enable-ribbon-less-user-interface}

-You can enable/disable the ribbon-less user interface by modifying settings in Windows Registry.
-Perform the following steps to update Registry and enable ribbon less user interface:
+You can enable/disable the ribbon-less user interface by modifying settings in the Windows Registry.
+Perform the following steps to update the Registry and enable a ribbon-less user interface:

-1. Take a backup of Windows Registry before you make changes to it.
-For detailed instructions, see [How to Modify the Windows Registry](https://support.microsoft.com/en-us/kb/136393).
+1. Take a backup of the Windows Registry before you make changes to it.
+For detailed instructions, see [How to Modify the Windows Registry](https://learn.microsoft.com/en-us/troubleshoot/windows-server/performance/windows-registry-advanced-users).
 1. In the Registry Editor, navigate to HKEY_CURRENT_USER\Software\Adobe\LiveCycle Rights Management ES4\11.0.0 or HKEY_LOCAL_MACHINE\Software\Adobe\LiveCycle Rights Management ES4\11.0.0
 1. Create a new Dword (32-bit) value named **HidePluginUI**.

-1. Set value of the **HidePluginUI **property to 1 to enable ribbon-less user interface.
+1. Set the value of the **HidePluginUI** property to 1 to enable a ribbon-less user interface.

 1. Close the Registry Editor.

 ## Enable watermark for printing in Microsoft Excel {#enable-watermark-for-printing-in-microsoft-excel}

-You can change Windows registry settings to make dynamic watermark co-exist with existing headers and footers.
+You can change Windows Registry settings to make dynamic watermark co-exist with existing headers and footers.
 The registry settings make the watermark available only during printing.
-Perform the following steps to update Registry and enable watermarks during printing:
+Perform the following steps to update the Registry and enable watermarks during printing:

-1. Take a backup of Windows Registry before you make changes to it.
-For detailed instructions, see [How to Modify the Windows Registry](https://support.microsoft.com/en-us/kb/136393).
+1. Take a backup of the Windows Registry before you make changes to it.
+For detailed instructions, see [How to Modify the Windows Registry](https://learn.microsoft.com/en-us/troubleshoot/windows-server/performance/windows-registry-advanced-users).
 1. In the Registry Editor, navigate to HKEY_CURRENT_USER\Software\Adobe\LiveCycle Rights Management ES4\11.0.0 or HKEY_LOCAL_MACHINE\WOW6432NODE\Software\Adobe\LiveCycle Rights Management ES4\11.0.0
 1. Create a new Registry key **WatermarkMode**.
-1. In the WatermarkMode registry key, create a DWORD **WatermarkMode**, and set value of DWORD **WatermarkMode** to **1**.
+1. In the WatermarkMode registry key, create a DWORD **WatermarkMode**, and set the value of DWORD **WatermarkMode** to **1**.

-1. Close the registry editor.
+1. Close the Registry Editor.

 >[!NOTE]
 >